PatrickMaiyer/Portapack_Wiki/Bluetooth-Low-Energy-Receiver.md

-As of 10/31/23 the previous BLE implementation has been updated and improved to correct some of the issues the other BLE app lacked.
+As of 10/31/23 the previous BLE implementation has been updated, and improved to correct some of the issues in the previous BTLE app.

 This BLE app has several features which I will highlight in a brief overview.